-Good office ergonomics helps prevent you from straining your neck and back after long hours from sitting at your desk.
-Therapists from the Department of Occupational Therapy at Singapore General Hospital share some useful tips.
+Good office ergonomics will prevent you from straining your neck and back after long hours from sitting at your desk.
+Occupational therapists from the Department of Occupational Therapy at Singapore General Hospital share some useful tips.

 Working at your desk all day?
 Here are a few tips to save your back and neck